Sagnify/PractoTrade/readme.md

 - 📩 Send **email/Telegram alerts** for abnormal market sentiment or prediction shifts
 - 📱 Add mobile-friendly frontend and PWA capabilities
 - ⏱️ Support for **multi-day predictions** and intraday forecasts
+- 🧠 Models retrained weekly
+- 🧮 Final prediction will be computed as a weighted average of the outputs from all three models, with weights determined by each model’s confidence or performance score.
 ---

 ## ✨ Features